-A tight network with the University of Stuttgart -especially with the Institute of Thermodynamics and Thermal Engineering- and with the University of Ulm is existing.
+A tight network with the University of Stuttgart -especially with the Institute of Energy Storage- and with the Helmholtz Institute Ulm at the University of Ulm is existing.

 Electrochemical Energy Technology

-The further improvement of performance, durability and cost of fuel cells and batteries requires a detailed understanding of the fundamental physical, chemical, and fluid mechanical processes occurring within the cell.
-In the Modeling and Simulation Group, multi-scale and multi-physics models as well as modern numerical simulation methods are developed and applied.
-Our particular expertise is in the areas of detailed electrochemical kinetics and electrochemical impedance spectroscopy.
-The activities are dedicated to solid oxide fuel cells (SOFC), polymer electrolyte fuel cells (PEFC), as well as lithium-ion and lithium-metal batteries (LIB).
+The research area of Energy Storage Simulation is concerned with improving the efficiency, longevity and costs of fuel cells and batteries.
+The prerequisite for this is a detailed understanding of the underlying physical, chemical and fluid mechanical processes.
+In the field of modeling and simulation, multi-scale and "multi-physics" models are developed and applied for this purpose.
+Special expertise is available in the areas of detailed electrochemical kinetics and electrochemical impedance spectroscopy.
+Work is devoted to solid oxide fuel cells (SOFC), polymer membrane fuel cells (PEFC), and lithium-ion and lithium metal batteries (LIB).

 The Energy Storage Integration research area conducts application-oriented research and is particularly concerned with innovative energy storage and energy conversion systems.
 The area focuses on the development of fuel cell systems for applications in aviation.
 The focus is on systems for commercial aircraft, such as emergency power generators and on-board energy systems ("more electric aircraft"), as well as propulsion systems for small aircraft ("all electric aircraft").

 Flyer of the Institute